-The Architects’ Council of Europe (ACE) is the representative organisation for architecture at European level.
-Its membership currently consists of 52 Member Organisations, including the regulatory and professional representative bodies in all EU Member States, 6 Observers Members (Serbia, Kosovo, Ukraine, Montenegro, Republic of North Macedonia and Moldova) from the Accession Countries plus Members with special status (UK, Switzerland and Norway), thereby representing the interests of over half a million architects from 36 countries in Europe.
+The Architects’ Council of Europe is the representative organisation for architecture at European level.
+Through its 53 Member Organisations, ACE represents the interests of over half a million architects from 36 countries in Europe.

 ACE’s Mission is to